shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-auction-bidding-on-avalanche-using-reactjs.md

 ## Receive Avalanche Credentials

-For the deployment of smart contract we need to takecare of two thing:
+For the deployment of the smart contracts we need to take care of two things:

 1. A node connected to the Avalanche network and an account with some AVAX.
 2. An Avalanche API key is required to access the DataHub Avalanche node through RPC (Remote Procedure Call).
 Visit the [Avalanche Services Dashboard](https://datahub.figment.io/services/avalanche) on DataHub to get an Avalanche specific API key.